vishnums8093/Ecommerce-Data/README.md

 The analysis focuses on **Sales**, **Profit**, comparison against **Sales Targets**, and **Customer Profitability**.

 ### 📊 Key Insights
-📈 Growth & Volatility: Sales show strong growth, peaking at ₹61.4K in Jan 2019, but the trend is highly volatile (e.g., a 63% jump into January, followed by a 38% drop).
+1. Sales show strong growth, peaking at ₹61.4K in Jan 2019, but the trend is highly volatile (e.g., a 63% jump into January, followed by a 38% drop).
-🎯 Target Misses: Targets are consistently missed overall due to underperformance in Clothing and Furniture; Electronics is the only consistently high performer.
+2. Targets are consistently missed overall due to underperformance in Clothing and Furniture; Electronics is the only consistently high      performer.
-💰 Profit Drivers: Printers and Bookcases drove the largest total profits, while Tables and Electronic Games were confirmed as loss-making categories.
+3. Printers and Bookcases drove the largest total profits, while Tables and Electronic Games were confirmed as loss-making categories.
-👥 Top Customer: Seema emerged as the most valuable customer, generating nearly ₹2,000 in total profit.
+4. Seema emerged as the most valuable customer, generating nearly ₹2,000 in total profit.
-🌍 Geographic Strategy: Pune and Indore are the most profitable cities, while Chennai and Ahmedabad are loss-making markets requiring urgent intervention.
+5. Pune and Indore are the most profitable cities, while Chennai and Ahmedabad are loss-making markets requiring urgent intervention.

 ---